-Anesthesia carts come in all shapes and sizes and various security requirements.
-Waterloo offers a wide variety of locking options — From a simple key lock to a WiFi capable proximity card reader, we can provide the right level of security for your operating rooms.
+Anesthesia carts come in all shapes and sizes and have various security requirements.
+Waterloo offers a wide variety of locking options for your carts—From a simple key lock to a WiFi-capable proximity card reader, we can provide the right level of security for your workstations and operating rooms.
 Organization and work surface are also important features on an anesthesia cart and we offer both!

 Anesthesia carts are essential equipment for operating rooms within a hospital.
-Anesthesia carts store critical supplies and equipment required for patient procedures and surgeries.
-There will typically be at least one anesthesia cart per operating room suite in a hospital, so a facility with 10 OR suites would have a minimum of 10 anesthesia carts and possibly up to 20 depending on their caseload and exchange system.
+Anesthesia carts provide storage for critical supplies and equipment required for patient procedures and surgeries.
+There will typically be at least one anesthesia cart per operating room suite in a hospital, so a facility with 10 OR suites would have a minimum of 10 anesthesia carts and possibly up to 20 carts depending on their caseload and exchange system.

 Anesthesia carts are designed to organize and keep supplies within arm’s reach of the anesthesiologist when a patient procedure or surgery is underway.
-Because anesthesiologists need to use a fair amount of equipment and medications during a procedure, they tend to accessorize their carts more than other types of procedure carts.
+Because anesthesiologists need to use a fair amount of equipment and medications during a procedure, these carts create the ideal workstation and enable medical professionals to administer anesthesia to patients safely and efficiently.
+Since administering anesthesia requires so many supplies, you can create a custom cart that will accommodate any supply or accessory the anesthesiologists need.
+These carts tend to be accessorized more than other types of procedure carts.

 Anesthesia carts are typically pre-stocked by anesthesia techs to the Anesthesiologist’s specifications.
 Carts are loaded out based on the needs of each individual patient procedure, but there are general contents that remain fairly consistent across a fleet of anesthesia carts.